Updated 06/12/21 with additional studies and best practices for reducing gender bias in the hiring process

 - Why is gender equality important?

-Gender equality in the workplace - the state of play
+Gender bias in hiring statistics - the state of play

 Women have increased their presence in senior management and leadership roles over time but remain under-represented in top company positions.